 Work hard to keep your aging parents interested in their hobbies and connected with friends.
 Buy them tickets to events and arrange transportation.
 Talk with family members who live close to your parents and encourage visits.

-Help your parent complete an advance care directive
+Complete an advance care directive

 Eldercare.gov is a valuable resource